blckjmmy/reading-notes/code201rd/class201rd/class11.md

 - Rollover is a JavaScript technique used by Web developers to create an effect in which the appearance of a graphical image changes as the mouse pointer moves over it.

+- Contrast - When overlaying text on background images, use low contrast to ensure that the text is legible.

+- To collect information from websites, Google Analytics employs JavaScript code.
+Each time a user views a page with the Google Analytics code, Analytics records a visit.